Raspberry

 Care notes

 Feasible in large container hydroponic systems (40 L per plant) with coir or perlite media.
-Primocane-fruiting varieties are strongly recommended for hydroponic/aquaponics because they fruit on first-year growth, simplifying management.
-EC 1.5-2.5 mS/cm. pH 5.5-6.5 (slightly acidic preferred).
+Primocane-fruiting varieties are strongly recommended for hydroponics and aquaponics because they fruit on first-year growth, which simplifies management.
+EC 1.2-1.8 mS/cm. pH 5.5-6.5 (slightly acidic preferred).
 Temperature: 15–25°C for growth and fruiting; most varieties need some winter chill (200-800 hours below 7°C).
-High light (DLI 18-25 mol/m2/day).
-Trellis or stake system for cane support.
-Harvest when berries are fully colored and detach from the receptacle with a gentle tug.
-Each mature plant produces 1–3 kg of fruit per season.
-The extremely high retail value ($12-25/kg) and short shelf life make locally grown raspberries economically attractive for direct-to-consumer sales.
-For aquaponics growers with outdoor space, raspberry canes in large containers irrigated with system effluent produce well and yield a premium product.
+High light (DLI 20-30 mol/m2/day).
+Provide a trellis or stake system for cane support.
+Harvest when the berries are fully coloured and detach from the receptacle with a gentle tug.
+Each mature plant yields 1–3 kg of fruit per season.
+The high retail value and short shelf life make locally grown raspberries attractive for direct-to-consumer sales, and outdoor aquaponics growers can crop raspberry canes well in large containers irrigated with system effluent.

 Notable varieties